top of page

 Tokyo

-I felt so small, waiting in the reception area of a global alternative investment firm.
-The office was in a big building standing in a prestigious area in Tokyo.
-For this important meeting, I even practiced how to bow properly.
-I felt nervous.
-I was going to meet a Media Relations Manager—what an intimidating title!
-After a while, she showed up.
-Looking at my business card, she said, "So, you are a translator specialized in alternative investment.
+I felt somewhat insignificant as I waited in the reception area of a prominent global alternative investment firm.
+The office was housed in a sizable building situated in a prestigious district of Tokyo.
+Anticipation and nerves coursed through me as I prepared for this significant meeting; I even rehearsed the proper way to bow.
+The prospect of meeting a Media Relations Manager felt daunting—such an imposing title!
+Eventually, she arrived.
+Glancing at my business card, she inquired, "So, you're a translator specializing in alternative investments.
 Well, what is alternative investment?"

 a mystery in Japan

 The above is a true story.
-Alternative investment is a mystery in Japan because documents are hidden from the public, textbooks on the subject are not available, and university programs focused on private equity—like INSEAD’s Global Private Equity Initiative—do not exist in this country.
-Yet another reason for the lack of knowledge is the language barrier.
+Documents are often kept from the public eye, textbooks on the subject are scarce, and university programs focusing on private equity—such as INSEAD’s Global Private Equity Initiative—are notably absent in the country.
+Furthermore, the language barrier exacerbates the issue, hindering widespread understanding.

 English is an Achilles' heel of